KDE/documentation-develop-kde-org/content/docs/getting-started/building/craft/index.md

 Let's attempt to make changes to KCalc with Craft.

-The first thing you need to do is to install its dependencies as well as kcalc:
+The first thing you need to do is to install KCalc and its dependencies:

 ```bash
 craft kcalc